-India attributes its success in achieving rapid progress of ODS phase out to the following:
+India attributes its success in achieving rapid progress of ODS phase out on the following:

-- Identifying the priority sub-sectors for early phase-out. - Choosing wisely a project portfolio with the right mix of investment and noninvestment activities. - Involving key stakeholders early in the
+- Identifying the priority sub-sectors for early phase-out. - Choosing wisely a project portfolio with the right mix of investment and non-investment activities. - Involving key stakeholders early in the phase-out process at both planning and implementation levels. - Sending clear messages from the Government to various stakeholders by notifying appropriate regulations and policies.